OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

 AngularJS UI app), and the client can immediately let the end-user know about a specific field with a validation error.

+#### Future:  Including Stack-Traces in Development Mode

+In the future, it may be useful to be able to launch the entire application in a debug mode.
+In this mode errors returned via the API might include a stacktrace or other context normally reserved for the server log.
+This would be a non-default mode that developers could use to more easily develop the application.

 ### Proposed RAML

 ```Javascript